 January 30, 2018

 In the post-war period, female editors corrected errors on magnetic tapes.
-A new device was developed at the Heinrich Hertz Institute as a means to support them and enable an even more precise procedure.
+A new device was developed at the Heinrich-Hertz-Institut as a means to support them and enable an even more precise procedure.

 Although experienced editors could easily find the cutting points in the tape recordings, there were also instances, in which the usual approach could prove to produce errors.
 This would be the case with high-quality speech and music recordings, for example when connecting two music tapes in the required rhythm or when cutting out individual short consonants within a word.